-Can You Legally Sunbathe Topless In North Dakota?
-Asking For A Friend.
+Can You Legally Sunbathe Topless Anywhere In North Dakota?

-Not exactly sunbathing weather in Bismarck today, (another 40 degree raw day) but the forecast looks promising late next week.
-Couple friends and myself were recently enjoying a cold beverage in the garage, and the topic of sunbathing topless came up.
+We go from snow flurries in Bismarck last weekend to 80-degree temps this week.
+The weather is looking pretty summer-like too for the Memorial Day weekend.
+You might be thinking of hitting the beach or sandbar this weekend and trying out that new bathing suit.
+A couple of friends and I were recently enjoying a cold beverage in the garage, and the topic of sunbathing topless came up.
 This is very common of course over in Europe, but not so much in America.
 Somebody asked if it's even legal in North Dakota?
-I had no idea, but it sounded like a fact finding mission to me.
+I had no idea, but it sounded like a fact-finding mission to me.

 Here's what the state of North Dakota has to say about nudity in public.
 According to an article in the Grand Forks Herald, the law is ambiguous at best.
 “A person, with intent to arouse, appeal to, or gratify that person’s lust, passions or sexual desires is guilty of a Class A misdemeanor if that person exposes one’s "lower" private parts in a public place or in a private place.”
 Hmmm, nothing about breasts.
 So technically, you can show the girls off.